 A lot of great underwater welding schools are set up in areas that have a lot of underwater construction going on, with many local organizations hiring students straight from these schools.
 You’ll want to consider this before you get started, as you could spend years – if not decades – training and then living in an area after you graduate.

 Related reading: Offshore Underwater Welding Jobs: Description and Salary Details

 On average, underwater welding courses are going to last about 25 to 26 weeks, though some of the more specialized courses stretch out to 88 weeks or even longer.

 There are some schools that promise that they can get you “in and out” inside of 6 to 12 weeks, but (for obvious reasons) these kind of “quick fix” schools should probably be avoided by those that are serious about really building a career in this industry.

-The last thing you want to do is shortchange your education or your earning opportunities, and we can tell you with a lot of certainty that the odds of you getting the complete education you need – especially in specialist areas – in the world of underwater welding in just 12 weeks is slim to none.
+The last thing you want to do is shortchange your education or your earning opportunities, and we can tell you with a lot of certainties that the odds of you getting a complete education you need – especially in specialist areas – in the world of underwater welding in just 12 weeks is slim to none.

 The best schools in this industry are always going to give you the foundational skills and abilities you need to master the world of underwater welding – but they are also going to help you find great paying jobs with good companies in the industry, too.

-It might not be a bad idea to call your ideal future employer (or a handful of them) to see where they hire majority of their new underwater welders out of.
+It might not be a bad idea to call your ideal future employer (or a handful of them) to see where they hire the majority of their new underwater welders.
 That’ll give you a good idea of at least a handful of the schools that you want to focus on especially if you know that graduates are getting jobs – great jobs – right after graduation.